Knio/carhack/Cars/Nissan.markdown

     * `A0` - Rear defrost LED on(1)
     * 2 - Idle
     * 4, 6, 8, 10 - Wipers active(?)
 * `B` - Body
+    * 0 - accelerating hard?
+    * 128 - all other times
+    * Following seems wrong:
     * `A0` - 0
     * `A1` - 0
     * `A2` - 0